jupitersoftco/solidmcp/examples/toy/README.md

 ## Testing with Claude Desktop

-1. Add the server to your Claude Desktop configuration:
+1. Add the server to your Claude Desktop configuration (`~/Library/Application Support/Claude/claude_desktop_config.json` on macOS):

 ```json
 {